Mermade/mdv/README.md

 # mdv

-A tiny markdown (link) validator.
-It understands [GFM auto-links](https://gist.github.com/asabaylus/3071099), and returns an exitCode of 1 if any internal links are broken, making it suitable for use in CI environments.
+A tiny markdown validator.
+It understands [GFM auto-links](https://gist.github.com/asabaylus/3071099), and returns an exitCode of 1 if any rules are violated, making it suitable for use in CI environments.

+## Errors

+* Undefined internal link targets
+* Duplicated internal link targets
+* Anchors containing the # character
+* Images without an `alt` tag

+## Warnings

+* Internal anchors with no links pointing to them
+* Links with empty text

 ## Usage